mariasnyk/nyhedsbrevekompilator/README.md

 =======
-Email Marketing and UserDB platform
+Redaktionelle nyhedsbreve
 ======

-This is the application for Email Marketing with an API and a web interface to admin the newsletters, preview the content, initiate the send out.
+This is the application for editorial newsletters with an API and a web interface to admin the newsletters, preview the content, initiate the send out.
 The application will be built in Node.js and the web framework Hapijs.
 The application will be run through a Docker container.

 ## Run from Docker